arturoidelgado1998/CS172_Assignment1/README.md

 `py .\read_index.py --term human --doc AP890321-0001`

-This will bring up the inverted list for the term 'human', the document in which it appears in this case 'AP890321-0001', the TERMID 'human', the DOCID: 19049, ther term frequency in the document, and the positions of the term.
+This will bring up the inverted list for the term 'human', the document in which it appears in this case 'AP890321-0001', the TERMID 'human', the DOCID: 19049, the term frequency in the document, and the positions of the term.